geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-06/meeting-transcript.md

 The training BERT resembles a lot of like
 any things that involves transformer, or basically if we can turn BERT fast, we can turn other models fast.
 And this involves two.
-So if you run this on master on a green tiny box, I think it takes around 9 to 10 hours.
+So if you run this on master on a green TinyBox, I think it takes around 9 to 10 hours.
 Our previous submission was 6 hours.
 There are like two hours more due to Python speed.
 Because we need to reset, and reset is very slow.